 - Can you reply to specific accusations made by The Union of Concerned Scientists?

 Yes.
 The Union of Concerned Scientists is a far-left environmental advocacy group that is trying to raise funds by slandering The Heartland Institute in its fundraising pitches.
-It recently (August 2013) posted an inaccurate and libelous slideshow on its Web site called "Exposing the Disinformation Playbook."
+In 2013 it posted an inaccurate and libelous slideshow on its Web site called "Exposing the Disinformation Playbook."
 Heartland is prominently featured.
 While pretending to expose the tactics and intentions of groups that oppose global warming alarmism, it is itself filled with disinformation, contains few actual facts, employs falsehood and innuendo, and engages in ad hominem attacks.